 The saying goes that crisis is another word for opportunity.
 The economic downturn that followed BHP’s departure from Newcastle at the turn of the millennium was the catalyst for the city’s cultural renewal.
 Since 2008 Renew Newcastle has been finding homes for new creative enterprises in the empty buildings of the under-utilised CBD.
 The result — a hive of idiosyncratic studios and galleries on the cutting edge of modern art and design.

-Meanwhile, Newcastle’s venerable tradition of live popular music lives on at venues like Lizotte’s, Bar Petite, 48 Watt Street and Bar on the Hill.
-Check the Newcastle Gig Guide or Newcastle Live for listings of what’s on.
+Plays, ballet and concerts are performed at the historic Civic Theatre and the equally charming City Hall, which sit side by side in the downtown Newcastle Cultural Precinct.
+The city’s venerable live music tradition lives on at venues like Lizotte’s, Bar Petite, 48 Watt Street and Bar on the Hill.
+Check the Newcastle Gig Guide or Newcastle Live for details of who’s playing during your stay.

 Convicts, coal-miners, sailors and steelworkers are the main characters in the fascinating (and often unruly!) history of Australia’s second-oldest city.

 For an overview of Newcastle’s history through the past 200 years, take the 70-minute city tour on Newcastle’s Famous Tram.
 The tour includes major historical sites, with a full commentary on the development of the city from its convict origins to its current post-industrial identity.
 Newcastle Museum has a permanent exhibition called A Newcastle Story which goes all the way back to Aboriginal life in the area before European settlement.